-(a) Earnings per unit:
+(j) Earnings per unit:

-Basic earnings per unit are computed by dividing net earnings by the weighted average number of units outstanding during the year.
+Basic earnings per unit are computed by dividing net earnings by the weighted average number of units outstanding during the period.
 The Partnership uses the treasury stock method for calculating diluted earnings per unit.
 Diluted earnings per unit are computed similar to basic earnings per unit except that the weighted average units outstanding are increased to include additional units from the assumed exercise of unit options, if dilutive.
-The number of additional units is calculated by assuming that outstanding unit options were exercised and that the proceeds from such exercises were used to acquire units of common stock at the average market price during the year.
-Diluted earnings per unit are also adjusted to include the additional Class A Units that would result if the convertible promissory notes outstanding at June 30, 2006 were fully converted at \$10.00.00 per unit.
+The number of additional units is calculated by assuming that outstanding unit options were exercised and that the proceeds from such exercises were used to acquire Class A Units at the average market price during the year.

-Management of the Partnership is not aware of any recent accounting pronouncements or developments that will effect the Partnership's financial statements.
+Management of the Partnership is not aware of any recent accounting pronouncements or developments that will affect the Partnership's financial statements.
 Management will continue to monitor and assess the impact of accounting pronouncements on the Partnership's financial statements as they become available.